mattrussi/gitlab-com-runbooks/docs/ci-runners/linux/blue-green-deployment.md

     1. Make sure the merge request has the `~deploy` and `~group::runner` labels.
     1. Get the [merge request](https://gitlab.com/gitlab-com/gl-infra/chef-repo/-/merge_requests/364) merged.
-1. Execute the chatops command in the `#production` channel: `/runner run start private green`.
+1. Execute the chatops command in the `#production` channel:

+    ```
+    /runner run start private green
+    ```

     This will enable and execute `chef-client` on the `green` deployment to install `v14.1.0` and start the `gitlab-runner` service
 1. When `green` deployment is active and healthy trigger a graceful shutdown to the `blue` deployment to stop the `gitlab-runner` process and wait for all jobs to finish.

+    To do this, execute the chatops command in the `#production` channel:

+    ```
+    /runner run stop private blue
+    ```

-To do this, execute the chatops command in the `#production` channel: `/runner run stop private blue` This will start draining the runner and deleting the machines so this command will take a while to run!
+    This will start draining the runner and deleting the machines so this command will take a while to run!

 ### Deficiencies